 Immigration is a continuing source of vitality and rejuvenation of American society.
 We reject the anti-immigrant hysteria that swept the United States in the 1990's, bringing with it the detention of thousands of immigrants by the Immigration and Naturalization Service.

-We support projects that provide alternatives to detention, advocate on behalf of detained immigrants, and facilitate their successful integration into American society.
+We support projects that provide alternatives to detention and advocate on behalf of detained immigrants and asylum seekers.
+We are especially inclined to support organizations providing legal aid to immigrants in detention, facing deportation, and/or seeking asylum.
 We make grants to human rights projects on behalf of vulnerable populations whose basic rights are being sacrificed by repressive governmental or religious policies or for the sake of global economic interests.

 Our Immigrant Issues/Human Rights program area has a restricted application process.
 Please refer to our Schedule information on our Application Process page.
 Most of our grants our restricted to Contra Costa and Alameda Counties of the Bay Area.